-Directors should be mindful of existing pension legislation as well as the 2021 legislation.
-In particular, directors should ensure that their RP proposals would not compromise the pension scheme's eligibility for PPF protection.

-TPR has wide ranging powers to protect both scheme members and the PPF.
+- 3.6.1.Directors should be mindful of earlier pension legislation as well as the 2020 legislation.
+In particular, they should ensure that their RP proposals would not compromise the pension scheme's eligibility for PPF protection. - 3.6.2.TPR has wide ranging powers to protect both scheme members and the PPF.
 We work with and encourage TPR to use these powers to the fullest extent possible to provide the protection envisaged by statute.